vinnyw/smartthings/devicetypes/vinnyw/virtual-switch.src/README.md

 ### Auto Reset?
 When this setting is enabled the device will revert back to an off state after 1 second.

-In this mode the device can be used as a poor man’s momentary press button by always returning to the default sate.
+In this mode the device can be used as a poor man’s momentary press button by always returning to the default Off state.

 ### Ignore State?